Business Tax Controversy

 In some cases, it makes sense to pay the tax first and then sue for a refund.
 This is done through the federal court system.

-When a potential claim against the IRS arises, Plunkett Cooney’s attorneys take the time to walk their clients through the jurisdictional hurdles and to provide a thorough and honest assessment regarding the validity of all potential claims.
+When a potential claim against the IRS becomes necessary, Plunkett Cooney’s attorneys take the time to walk their clients through the jurisdictional hurdles and to provide a thorough and honest assessment regarding the validity of all potential claims.

-If you want to finally rest easy and not fear the next time you open the mailbox, contact a Plunkett Cooney tax attorney today to find out how your issue can be resolved.
+If you want to finally rest easy and not fear the next time you open the mailbox or receive a phone call, contact a Plunkett Cooney tax attorney today to find out how your issue can be resolved.